 - 4.1 DEFINITION OF DRAFT REPORTS.
 A draft report is a formal written proposal consisting of sections and paragraphs that detail a committee's deliberations and recommendations on a particular topic.
 The report may include resolutions that the reporting body recommends for adoption by the body that receives the report.
 Reports must include an Executive Summary (rule 4.7). - 4.2 DRAFT REPORTS.
-Draft reports may be submitted to the Committee Secretariat for approval at any time during the Conference, - For a draft report to be considered, it must be organized in content and flow, have a minimum of 25 percent of the delegations in attendance listed as sponsors, and the signature of the Special Rapporteur, - The final required number of sponsors will be determined by the Rules Committee at conference registration and announced at the opening of each committee session, - After acceptance by the Special Rapporteur, draft reports shall be processed in the order in which they are received.
-Limited copies of the full text of the draft report shall be issued to the committee, and a copy of the Executive Summary shall be distributed to all delegations as soon as feasible, - Only one draft report per topic area shall be accepted for consideration by the Special Rapporteur, - Once a draft report is on the floor for discussion, additional sponsors may only be added to that draft report with the consent of the original sponsors, - Once a vote has been taken on a contested amendment to the draft report, no additional sponsors may be added, - Friendly amendments (rule 4.6) do not limit the addition of sponsors as above, - See also Consideration of Draft Reports (rule 7.14) and Closure of Debate (rule 7.4), - Objections or reservations to the report shall be included in the text of the report, - Objections to the report must be in writing and may be submitted before or after the final vote on the report, - The default method of voting for reports shall be Adoption by Consensus (rule 5.3).
+Draft reports may be submitted to the Committee Secretariat for approval at any time during the Conference, - In order for a draft report to be considered, it must be organized in content and flow, have a minimum of 25 percent of the delegations in attendance listed as sponsors, and the approval of the Special Rapporteur, - The final required number of sponsors will be determined by the Rules Committee at conference registration and announced at the opening of each committee session, - After acceptance by the Special Rapporteur, draft reports shall be processed in the order in which they are received. - Limited copies of the full text of the draft report shall be issued to the committee, and a copy of the Executive Summary shall be distributed to all delegations as soon as feasible, - Only one draft report per topic area shall be accepted for consideration by the Special Rapporteur, - Once a draft report is on the floor for discussion, additional sponsors may only be added to that draft report with the consent of the original sponsors, - Once a vote has been taken on any part of a draft report, including a contested amendment, it becomes the property of the body, and no additional sponsors or friendly amendments may be added. - Friendly amendments (rule 4.6) do not limit the addition of sponsors as above, - See also Closure of Debate (rule 7.4) and Consideration of Draft Reports (rule 7.14), - Objections or reservations to the report shall be included in the text of the report, - Objections to the report must be in writing and may be submitted before or after the final vote on the report, - The default method of voting for reports shall be Adoption by Consensus (rule 5.3).
 If there is any objection, the Committee will proceed with a substantive vote, which requires a simple majority for passage.

 - 4.3 DEFINITION OF DRAFT RESOLUTIONS.
 A draft resolution is a written proposal consisting of at least one preambular and one operative clause. - 4.4 DRAFT RESOLUTIONS.
-Draft resolutions may be submitted to the Committee Secretariat for approval at any time during the Conference, - For a draft resolution to be considered, it must be organized in content and flow, in the proper format, have a minimum of 25 percent of the delegations in attendance listed as sponsors, and the signature of the Rapporteur, - The final required number of sponsors will be determined by the Rules Committee at conference registration and announced at the opening of each committee session, - After acceptance by the Rapporteur, draft resolutions shall be processed in the order in which they are received and distributed to all delegations as soon as feasible,
+Draft resolutions may be submitted to the Committee Secretariat for approval at any time during the Conference,

+• For a draft resolution to be considered, it must be organized in content and flow, in the proper format, have a minimum of 25 percent of the delegations in attendance listed as sponsors, and the signature of the Rapporteur,

+• The final required number of sponsors will be determined by the Rules Committee at conference registration and announced at the opening of each committee session,

+• After acceptance by the Rapporteur, draft resolutions shall be processed in the order in which they are received and distributed to all delegations as soon as feasible,